-Over the past five years, national interest in K-12 engineering education has been growing.
-Yet, despite the growing prevalence of engineering standards in most states, it is estimated that only 10 percent of K–12 students are exposed to engineering-related coursework in school.
+National interest in K-12 engineering education has been growing.
+Yet, despite the growing prevalence of engineering standards in most states, it is estimated that only a small percentage of K–12 students are exposed to engineering-related coursework in school.
 Many students and even some teachers are confused about what exactly engineering is.

 This Spotlight provides examples of NSF-funded programs that show promise for educating future generations of scientifically literate and engineering-talented adults.

 DR K-12 WORK FOCUSED ON ENGINEERING

 Readiness through Integrative Science and Engineering: Refining and Testing a Co-constructed Curriculum Approach with Head Start Partners

 PI: Christine McWayne, Tufts University

 Building upon prior research on Head Start curriculum, this phase of Readiness through Integrative Science and Engineering (RISE) will expand to include classroom coaches and community experts to enable implementation and assessment of RISE in a larger sample of classrooms.
 The goal is to improve school readiness for culturally and linguistically diverse, urban-residing children from low-income families, and the focus on science, technology, and engineering will address a gap in early STEM education.

 Recent Publication: Family-school partnerships in a context of urgent engagement: Rethinking models, measurement, and meaningfulness

 CAREER: Community-Based Engineering as a Learning and Teaching Strategy for Pre-service Urban Elementary Teachers

 PI: Kristen Wendell, University of Massachusetts, Boston (UMass Boston)